theOehrly/Fast-F1/README.rst

 sessions.
 This can potentially be used to work around the problem of missing data on the server.**

-  - The live timing client does not and will never parse data in real time!
+The live timing client does not and will never parse data in real time!
 Data can only be parsed and used after a session has completed.
 This is a limitation of FastF1's api parser.
 For various reasons there is no intention of changing this.

-  - While live timing data can already be saved during a session it is not yet possible to actually use this data.
-Some changes to FastF1's core and api module are still required.
-These are not yet completed due to a lack of testing possibilities so far.
-There will hopefully be an update to fix this within the next few days.

 Consider all live timing related functionality as beta-grade at best.
-(Again, no testing opportunities)

 For usage see the documentation.